babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Words for C++.md

 - Advanced typography based on the *HarfBuzz* shaper.
 - Loading PDF documents.
 - Limited support for database features - C++ doesn't have a common API for DB like .Net System.Data.
-- Only supports Microsoft Visual C++ version 2015 or higher and only for the x64 platform.
+- Only supports Microsoft Visual C++ version 2017 or higher and only for the x64 platform.

-For the detailed notes, please visit [Aspose.Words for C++ 20.4 Release Notes](https://docs.aspose.com/display/wordscpp/Aspose.Words+for+CPP+20.4+Release+Notes).
+For the detailed notes, please visit [Aspose.Words for CPP 20.5 Release Notes](https://docs.aspose.com/display/wordscpp/Aspose.Words+for+CPP+20.5+Release+Notes).

 ## Read & Write Word Processing Files